-I. A transfer of jurisdiction over an ICJ case would exceeds the scope of permissible authority of the Commission
+I. A Transfer of Jurisdiction Over an ICJ Case Exceeds the Scope of Permissible Authority of the Commission

 Separation of powers, as established in the U.S. Constitution, is a fundamental concept in American law.
 Because of separation of powers, it is a fundamental axiom of administrative law that a rule or regulation or policy cannot exceed the scope of authority delegated by the legislative body to the agency which promulgates the rule or regulation.
 See Bowen v.
 Georgetown University, 488 U.S. 204, 208 (1988).